Songs of Freedom (SOF)

 Songs of Freedom recounts American history with compassion & understanding about who we are within this nation of diverse peoples.
 Focusing on two pivotal times in our country's history; Slavery and the Civil Rights Movement.
 SOF connects events, stories, people & places with a slideshow of known & unknown historical moments.
 Often passively receiving information from teachers, computers & textbooks, SOF instead engages students throughout the performance as observational historians.

 - Information literacy

 - Creativity and imagination

-Understanding the past makes a better future.
-Songs of Freedom is an opportunity for young people to participate in the national discussion of race & non-violence 50 years after the assignation of Dr. King with his global game changing I Have A Dream speech about human rights for all people in the world, his words still impact people in ways only imagined.
+Understanding the past makes a better future!
+SOF's an opportunity for young audiences to participate in the national discussion of race, equality & non-violence, 50 years after the untimely death of Dr. King.
+We now know his game-changing I Have A Dream speech was about human rights for all people in the world, his words still impact people in ways only imagined.

 The acoustic texture of this a capella concert is a powerful physical experience presented by four diversely dynamic singers that use harmonic artistry, poetry, and movement to demonstrate the American voices of freedom.
 Robbi K & Friends revisit these eras singing songs like Freedomland, Grandma Moses - Ringshout, We Shall Overcome, If I Had a Hammer, People Get Ready and Marchin' Down to Selma - and more.
 We share our personal stories as well as orchestrate a constant Q & A flow within the 60-90 minutes, including post-performance conversations.